Kellie Skater: Other international exploits

 From 2011 to 2013, Skater wrestled in Japan during the Japanese winter period (also the Australian summer period).
 Skater started out in Japan by wrestling for the S Ovation and Joshi4Hope promotions, and later branched out to wrestle for Wrestle-1, Zero1, Sendai Girls, Stardom, Wave and Reina.
 Skater had stated her interest to return or move to Japan, which she said is her "happy place".

 From 2011, Skater has also wrestled in Canada for NCW Femmes Fatales.

-On 6 December 2015, she won the vacant Artist of Stardom Championship alongside Hiroyo Matsumoto and Evie they Defeated Io Shirai, Mayu Iwatani and Momo Watanabe and Oedo Tai (Act Yasukawa, Kris Wolf and Kyoko Kimura) in a three-way match to win the vacant title.
+On 6 December 2015, she won the vacant Artist of Stardom Championship alongside Evie and Hiroyo Matsumoto by defeating Io Shirai, Mayu Iwatani and Momo Watanabe and Oedo Tai (Act Yasukawa, Kris Wolf and Kyoko Kimura) in a three-way match to win the vacant title.
 They lost the title to Io Shirai, Kairi Hojo and Mayu Iwatani in their third defense on 28 February 2016.

 Retirement

 On 23 February 2017, Skater appeared at Stardom's show at Korakuen Hall to announce her retirement from professional wrestling.
 Her official retirement ceremony took place three days later at an Oz Academy event in Shinjuku Face.